Affiliate links on Android Authority may earn us a commission. Learn more.

 The Galaxy Z Flip 5 is great, but it's no longer alone at the clam(shell) bar.

 Perhaps the biggest threat to Samsung’s clamshell dominance is that it’s no longer alone in the segment.
-Yes, Samsung holds a sizeable lead when it comes to market share, but the Motorola Razr Plus ($999.99 at Motorola) is hot on its tail.
+Yes, Samsung holds a sizeable lead when it comes to market share, but the Motorola Razr Plus ($699.99 at Amazon) is hot on its tail.
 Motorola’s revamped Razr has a slightly larger cover display at 3.5 inches and much better app performance.
 Some might say the Razr Plus’s cover screen is overkill with a 144Hz refresh rate and nearly 100 more pixels per inch, but the difference is noticeable — and particularly enjoyable when scrolling social media.
 Of course, Samsung still offers a better update commitment and superior cameras, and the Galaxy Z Flip 5 has a much sturdier hinge.

 At the end of it all, maybe you don’t even want a clamshell-style flip phone after all.
 Samsung’s Galaxy S23 Plus ($999.99 at Samsung) costs the same as the Galaxy Z Flip 5, and it offers a bigger battery, faster wired charging, and a more capable camera setup to boot.
 No, it won’t turn any heads while walking down the street, but you don’t have to worry about the hinge or display crease wearing down over time, either.
 Both phones benefit from Samsung’s excellent update commitment and rich integration with other Galaxy products, so it’s up to you how you want to spend a thousand dollars.